cucumber/cucumber-ruby-core/docs/ARCHITECTURE.md

 - `TestStepFinished`
 - `TestCaseFinished`

-That's probably best illustrated with an example.
+These are probably best illustrated with an actual example (See below).

 ## Example